-The accuracy of your test results can be contested with a urin, breath, or blood test.
+The accuracy of your test results can be contested with a urine, breath, or blood test.
 One of the key areas your attorney may be able to challenge a Breathalyzer test is if it was properly maintained and calibrated.
 It is important to know if the paramedic was trained and if the draw was administered properly when it comes to a blood draw.
 An inaccurate result can also occur if the blood sample was contaminated or stored improperly.
-Your lawyer will know how to question all of those tests and conditions.
+Your criminal defense lawyer will know how to question all of those tests and conditions.

 Your blood or breath alcohol results (BAC) can be thrown out or called into question but there are only a few possible ways this can be done.
 Either one will weaken the prosecution’s case against you.

 There are times where the prosecution may not be able to prove “beyond a reasonable doubt” that you were the driver.
 This defense is more fact-specific and less technical and is typically seen with a single-vehicle accident.
 This argument is made when the police arrive at the scene and no one saw who was driving and there are passengers in the car.